sidgitind/MaximizeNPS/README.md

 📊 **NPS Corpus Growth Simulation with Top-Up & Optimal Allocation**

 🚀 Overview

 This application simulates the long-term growth of your National Pension System (NPS) corpus by applying different investment strategies over 30 years.
 The simulation uses a Monte Carlo approach to account for market variability and identify the optimal strategy.

 🎯 Project Goals

-Baseline Growth: Simulate corpus growth with a fixed monthly contribution and no adjustments.
+**Baseline Growth**: Simulate corpus growth with a fixed monthly contribution and no adjustments.

-Top-Up Strategy: Apply additional investments when the market dips to buy more units at lower prices.
+**Top-Up Strategy**: Apply additional investments when the market dips to buy more units at lower prices.

-Optimal Allocation Strategy: Dynamically adjust equity and debt allocations to optimize returns based on market behavior.
+**Optimal Allocation Strategy**: Dynamically adjust equity and debt allocations to optimize returns based on market behavior.

-Combined Strategy: Leverage both top-up and optimal allocation to maximize corpus growth.
+**Combined Strategy**: Leverage both top-up and optimal allocation to maximize corpus growth.

-Monte Carlo Simulation: Run multiple simulations to account for market fluctuations and assess variability in outcomes.
+**Monte Carlo Simulation**: Run multiple simulations to account for market fluctuations and assess variability in outcomes.

-📚 How It Works
+**📚 How It Works**

-Unit-Based Simulation:
+**Unit-Based Simulation:**

 Corpus is converted into units with a starting NAV of ₹10.